 Check out our African Weapons for additional currency pieces.

-To view a clip from the documentary featuring Africa and Beyond's 2011 currency exhibit, 'The Art of Money,' hosted by the president of South Africa's daughter Gugulethu Zuma-Ncube, CLICK HERE or watch below:
+To view a clip from the documentary featuring Africa and Beyond's 2011 currency exhibit, 'The Art of Money,' hosted by the then president of South Africa's daughter Gugulethu Zuma-Ncube, CLICK HERE or watch below: